 In this section, we present some possible uses of the MVOBS sub-daily observations from both a meteorological and climatological point of view.
-In section 4.1 we focus on the evidence of a past remarkable cold wave event in the MVOBS data, whereas in section 4.2 we show the potential use of MVOSB data to analyse the long-term atmospheric variability.
-It is important to notice that, at this stage, sub-daily MVOBS data do not allow to perform a solid climatological analysis, because they have not been homogenized.
-For this reason, section 4.2 only aims at showing, from a qualitative perspective, some possible future applications of MVOBS sub-daily records in climate fields, with a particular emphasis on some meteorological parameters whose historical variability is largely unknown.
+In Sect.
+4.1 we focus on the evidence of a remarkable past cold-wave event in the MVOBS data, and in Sect.
+4.2 we show the potential use of MVOSB data to analyse the long-term atmospheric variability.
+It is important to note that, at this stage, sub-daily MVOBS data do not allow the performance of a solid climatological analysis because they have not been homogenized.
+For this reason, Sect.
+4.2 only aims to show, from a qualitative perspective, some possible future applications of MVOBS sub-daily records in climate fields with a particular emphasis on some meteorological parameters whose historical variability is largely unknown.